GeorgeHancock471/CamoWild_Repository_CE.v1.2/README.txt

 For more accessible versions of the [Printer Sheet] and [Measurent] plugins, please download CamoEvo V2.0+

 	o.
 CamoWild_Plugins, just contains the altered plugins and the unique plugins to CamoWild.
 Too install download CamoEvo v1.2 and ImageJ and copy over the plugins to the plugins folder.

 	o.
-CamoWild_Windows_(CE_v1.2), includes all the CamoWild plugins and CamoEvo v1.2 for the windows version of ImageJ.

-	o.
 AlgorithmSettings, the ImageGA settings used for the avian and human experiments.